The Army Game

 The Army Game is a British television sitcom that aired on ITV from 19 June 1957 to 20 June 1961.
-It was the very first ITV sitcom and was made by Granada, and created by Sid Colin.
+It was the first ITV sitcom and was made by Granada, and created by Sid Colin.
 It follows the exploits of Hut 29, a dysfunctional group of soldiers and their National Service conscription into the British Army during the post war years.

 The original cast consisted of William Hartnell, Michael Medwin, Geoffrey Sumner, Alfie Bass, Charles Hawtrey, Bernard Bresslaw and Norman Rossington.
 The cast would change over the years with actors such as Bill Fraser, Ted Lune, Frank Williams, Harry Fowler and Dick Emery appearing in subsequent series.

 The popularity of the series inspired a film spin-off, I Only Arsked!
 (1958), and a top ten hit.
 It also produced the successful sitcom Bootsie and Snudge starring the popular characters played by Bass and Fraser.

 Background

 The creator, Sid Colin, was inspired by a 1956 film, Private's Progress, that starred Ian Carmichael, Richard Attenborough and Terry-Thomas.
 William Hartnell had a supporting role similar to that of Sergeant-Major Bullimore in The Army Game.

 Writers included Sid Colin, Larry Stephens, Maurice Wiltshire, Lew Schwarz, John Jowett, John Antrobus, John Foley, Marty Feldman, Barry Took, David Climie, David Cumming, Derek Collyer, Brad Ashton, John Junkin, Talbot Rothwell, Sidney Nelson, Stan Mars, Bob Perkins and Alan MacKinnon.
 At least three episodes are uncredited.